forderud/WindowsClientAuth/README.md

 ## Client authentication
+The `clientAuth` OID (1.3.6.1.5.5.7.3.2) EKU field in the client certificate enables it to be used for client authentication.
 Double-click on `WebServer.py` to start the test web server to be used for testing of client authentication.

 ### Testing from web browser